 No matter which types of ketone supplement you prefer, always remember to follow dosing recommendations, stay hydrated, maintain your electrolyte balance, and listen to your body’s signals to maintain a healthy state of ketosis without bloating.

 If you start experiencing GI stress, cut down the amount of supplement you are consuming and gradually increase the levels.
+Consider also a prebiotic supplement to maintain good bacteria in the gut, such as Bulletproof Inner Fuel.

 Once you get to know about your options and understand the benefits of every supplement type, exogenous ketones can become an invaluable part of your life by helping you reach your goal easily and more quickly.